awsdocs/amazon-ecs-developer-guide/doc_source/cmd-ecs-cli.md

 The Amazon ECS command line interface \(CLI\) provides high\-level commands to simplify creating, updating, and monitoring clusters and tasks from a local development environment\.
 The Amazon ECS CLI supports [Docker Compose](https://docs.docker.com/compose/), a popular open\-source tool for defining and running multi\-container applications\.

-For a quick walkthrough of the Amazon ECS CLI, see the [Tutorial: Creating a Cluster with a Fargate Task Using the ECS CLI](ECS_CLI_tutorial_fargate.md)\.
+For a quick walkthrough of the Amazon ECS CLI, see the [Tutorial: Creating a Cluster with a Fargate Task Using the Amazon ECS CLI](ECS_CLI_tutorial_fargate.md)\.

 Help text is available for each individual subcommand with ecs\-cli *subcommand* \-\-help\.

 **Important**
-Some features described may only be available with the latest version of the ECS CLI\.
+Some features described may only be available with the latest version of the Amazon ECS CLI\.
 To obtain the latest version, see [Installing the Amazon ECS CLI](ECS_CLI_installation.md)\.

 ## Syntax<a name="cmd-ecs-cli-syntax"></a>